Formalizing Preferences Over Runtime Distributions: Preferences Over Runtime Distributions

+Please see \cref{app:proofs} for the proof.
+The first three von Neumann-Morgenstern axioms (\cref{axiom:transitivity,axiom:monotonicity,axiom:continuity}) imply the existence of the function $u$.
+The fourth, \cref{axiom:independence}, implies that the utility of an algorithm is the expectation of $u$ over the algorithm's runtime distribution.
+The final two, novel axioms (\cref{axiom:eagerness,axiom:relevance}) give the function $u$ its particular form.

 The function $p$ is our ``fundamental'' utility function.
 Any other valid utility function must be a positive linear transformation of $p$.
 (It can be seen from linearity of expectation that the constants $c_1$ and $c_0$ in no way affect the ordering of our preferences.)
-The value $p(t, \kappa)$ reflects our feelings about an algorithm run that takes $t$ seconds when $\kappa$ seconds were available, indicating how happy we are when faced with a gamble that either gives us our solution immediately or requires us to spend $\kappa$ seconds to learn nothing.
-We can consider possible forms of $p$ by reasoning about our feelings regarding (i) spending $t$ seconds to solve the problem when $\kappa$ seconds were available, (ii) wasting $\kappa$ seconds to accomplish nothing, and (iii) how important it is to us to solve our problem.
+The value $p(t, \kappa)$ reflects our feelings about an algorithm run that takes $t$ seconds when $\kappa$ seconds were available, and corresponds to a measure of how happy we are when faced with a gamble that either gives us our solution immediately or requires us to spend $\kappa$ seconds to learn nothing.
+We can consider possible forms of $p$ by reasoning about our feelings regarding (i) spending $t$ seconds to solve the problem when $\kappa$ seconds were available, (ii) wasting $\kappa$ seconds to accomplish nothing, and (iii) how important it is to solve our problem.
 Having thus fixed a specific form for $p$, our algorithm scoring function will be the expected value of $p$ with respect to runtime distribution $A$ and captime distribution $K$.